mirisuzanne/mia.wtf/src/colophon.md

 I started the process
 with a few priorities in mind:

+- Eliminate furniture
-- Eliminate all site-wide furniture, especially at the top of the page.
+  at the top of the page.
   No navigation, no running header, just straight into the content.
   I'm fighting my own instincts
-  to tell you _everything I've ever done_ all at once when you land on an article about _the `hwb()` color format_ or whatever.
+  to tell you _everything I've ever done_ when you land on an article about _the `hwb()` color format_ or whatever.
 - Move the 'cold open' above the title,